MibAX/TastyBites/README.md

 - **UI Improvements:** Enhanced the recipes list with Bootstrap cards and added navigation buttons for creating and editing recipes.

-This completes the extension of the CRUD functionality for recipe editing.
+This completes the extension of the CRUD functionality for recipe editing!.